 On the occasion of World Water Day in 2019 and following the success of the first

-Human Rights Youth Challenge in 2018, the Special Rapporteur on the human rights to safe drinking water and sanitation organised a second online challenge to raise awareness of the human right safe drinking water and sanitation.
-The Second Human Rights Youth Challenge was organized together with the Permanent Mission of Spain, the Permanent Mission of Germany, UN-Water, UNESCO-IHP, and OHCHR..
+Human Rights Youth Challenge in 2018, the Special Rapporteur on the human rights to safe drinking water and sanitation organized a second online challenge to raise awareness of the human right safe drinking water and sanitation.
+The Second Human Rights Youth Challenge was organized together with the Permanent Mission of Spain, the Permanent Mission of Germany, UN-Water, UNESCO-IHP, and OHCHR.

 The theme of the challenge for the Second Human Rights Youth Challenge was ‘Leave no one behind’, which was the theme of the 2019 World Water Day.
 The goal of the challenge was to draw attention to people who lack of access to safe drinking water and sanitation in spheres of life beyond the household.

 Amongst over 80 submissions received, the Special Rapporteur looked for submissions that demonstrated a good understanding of the human rights to water and sanitation, particularly focusing on those who are left behind in sphere of life beyond household such as public spaces.

 The winner of the Second Human Youth Challenge is Ms. Juliana Muller.

 Her excellent video, "RIGHTLESS" allows you to walk a mile in the shoes of a young girl in rural Brazil who understands the consequences of being left behind first hand.
 Her creative, virtual reality-inspired submission centres on the human experiences that highlights the importance of the human right to safe drinking water and sanitation.
 She demonstrates an excellent understanding of rights, and a sensitivity for personal stories and experiences that are at the core of human rights advocacy.
 Congratulations, Juliana!